replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 Complete the following prerequisites before you remove one or more nodes from a Rook Ceph cluster:

 * Upgrade Rook Ceph to v1.4 or later.
 Attempting to remove a node in a host that uses a Rook Ceph version earlier than v1.4 can cause Ceph to enter an unhealthy state.
+For example, see [Rook Ceph v1.0.4 is Unhealthy with Mon Pods Not Rescheduled](#rook-ceph-v104-is-unhealthy-with-mon-pods-not-rescheduled) under _Troubleshoot Node Removal_ below.

 * In the kURL specification, set `isBlockStorageEnabled` to `true`.
 This is the default for Rook Ceph v1.4 and later.